 • Finish.
 Stir in 2 heaping cups of spinach and cover so it wilts, about 1 to 2 minutes.
 Stir in the reserved parsley leaves, dill, and 2 tablespoons white wine vinegar.
 An overhead photo of mediterranean white bean soup in a pot with a wooden spoon after the spinach, parsley and dill have been added but not mixed in.
 This is next to a cloth napkin and small bowls of aleppo pepper, Italian seasoning, and salt.

-This is a great freezer soup recipe–you may want to double and freeze for a rainy day if you have a large enough pot.
+White bean soup is a great freezer soup–you may want to double and freeze for a rainy day if you have a large enough pot.
 To store, allow the soup to cool completely, then tightly seal in a storage container.

 • In your fridge: Store for up to 5 days.
 Reheat gently, stirring over medium-low heat.